-The main music from the first two stages and the boss battle has a good beat and fits very well with this style of game.
+The main music from the first two stages and the boss battle have a good beat and fits very well with this style of game.
 It returns for later stages and is quite memorable for me, but the other music from the game doesn’t seem to stick in my mind.

-I like the voice over stating the mission numbers at the beginning and end of each mission as wll as the “Welcome to Bonus Stage” introduction to the bonus stage.
+I like the voice over stating the mission numbers at the beginning and end of each mission as well as the “Welcome to Bonus Stage” introduction to the bonus stage.
 The SFX in general are fine.
 There are no annoying sounds or trings that drive you nuts.